Frederica Wilson: Tenure

+During the 117th Congress, Wilson voted with President Joe Biden's stated position 100% of the time according to a FiveThirtyEight analysis.

 Education

 During her career as an educator, Wilson founded the 5000 Role Models program, which seeks to bring down dropout rates.
 Since her time in the Florida legislature, she has strongly opposed standardized testing.
 She has expressed concern with the Florida Comprehensive Assessment Test (FCAT), suggesting that the funds spent administering it would be better spent on improving education by hiring more teachers, and proposing in 2012 that tutoring companies be banned from exploiting vulnerable children, "even if it means banning companies like Ignite!
 Learning, founded by ex-Governor Jeb Bush's brother, Neil".

 Tea Party

 Wilson has vocally opposed the Tea Party.
 At a Miami town hall meeting in 2011, she told citizens to remember that the Tea Party is the real enemy and that they hold Congress hostage.
 She said they had one goal: "to make President Obama a one-term president".

 Trayvon Martin case

 Wilson took a vocal stance in the death of Trayvon Martin, a constituent of hers whose family she said she had known all her life.
 She was both praised and criticized for saying shortly after the killing that the motive of the accused, George Zimmerman, was racism.
 She suggested in March 2012 that Zimmerman had "hunted" Martin based simply on his race.
 She said, "Mr. Zimmerman should be arrested immediately for his own safety."

 In March 2012, in a statement on the House floor, Wilson said, "Justice must be served.
 No more racial profiling!"
 Calling the incident a "classic example of racial profiling quickly followed by murder", she called for Zimmerman to be arrested.
 Wilson organized a rally in Miami on April 1, 2012, calling for Zimmerman's imprisonment.
 She criticized Florida's self-defense gun law, the "Stand Your Ground" law, in the wake of Martin's killing, even though she voted for it as a legislator.
 She said that when new laws work against the people, the laws "should be looked at and repealed".
 In April 2012, Wilson said that Martin's death was "definitely" murder.
 On July 13, 2013, a jury acquitted Zimmerman of the charges of second-degree murder and manslaughter.

 Concern was raised about Wilson's outspoken comments, with some asking if her rhetoric was "making it more difficult for the prosecutor to do her job".
 Wilson has been calling for tougher laws to prevent racial profiling.